jamster02/netherrack-docs/README.md

 player("SendMessage", "You're looking at the Sacred Netherrack!") line.close() # ends the if statement

-cmd, data = line.build() # Builds the line and outputs a give command and json data print(cmd)
+cmd, data, enc = line.build() # Builds the line and outputs a give command and json data print(cmd)
 ```